 The company “Treasure Trails” have set 2 treasure hunt trails around Richmond, there’s one where you search for the hidden treasure and another where you attempt to solve the mystery of Tim Panny.
 Head slightly further afield and out to Easby Abbey.
 There’s a charge for each treasure trail, which can be posted in hard copy or can download immediately.
 Complete the answers to the treasure questions online and go into a monthly draw to win money.
 More information here from Treasure Trails.

 The Richmond Town Trail is a wheelchair-accessible route around the highlights of the market town.
 It is easy to follow and the trail is free.
 You can add specific extensions to go to scenic points of interest.
 This is a 1.5-mile route and it includes several steep hills.
 There are details and maps along with notes on historic points of interest here.

 Take the Richmond Blue Plaque Walk

 The Richmond plaque tour takes a 1.5-mile route around the market town and explores locations connected with famous people of the town.
-You’ll find historians, connections to India and the Fenwicks store in Newcastle upon Tyne and the site of the old Richmond jail.
+You’ll find historians, connections to India and the Fenwicks store in Newcastle upon Tyne, and the site of the old Richmond jail.
 Maps and full descriptions of the 32 plaques that you’ll walk past can be found here.
-These are one of the easy walks in Richmond Yorkshire that don’t cost a penny and also let you learn about some of the history of the town.
+These are one of the easy walks in Richmond Yorkshire that don’t cost a penny and also let you learn about some of the histories of the town.